Helther/FileLookUpper/README.md

 For now it simply outputs information about directory stucture in a table form according to provided options like filters and sort rules.
 ## Getting Started

-It is supposed to run as a script inside a "lookup" package by providing it arguments like root path and processing options.
+It is supposed to run as a script "lookup" from command line by providing it arguments like root path and processing options.

 ## Prerequisites